McLUHAN IN MANHATTAN

 Baudrillard’s Gulf War essays are about mediation: they are predicated on the comparison of reference to referent.
 This aspect is completely missing from his reflections on 9/11.
 No ‘The September 11th Attacks Did Not Take Place’, nothing like that.
 Instead, he mythologizes the terrorists, aggrandizes the ‘War on Terror’, and bows down before the ‘incandescent images’ of that day.
 The Spirit of Terrorism (2002), quite simply, is neocon propaganda.
 At the exact moment that his vision was vindicated, the Baudrillard I knew had vanished and been replaced by a replica.
 From that moment on, as his theory dictated, he was a shadow of himself, a simulacrum among simulacra.

-From writing about the murderousness of the image, Baudrillard ends up paying homage to the murderousness of terrorists.
+In his heyday, he wrote about the murderousness of the image.
+In his dotage, Baudrillard ends up paying homage to the murderousness of terrorists.
 At times, he seems nostalgic for his theory of the eighties and nineties and strokes it a little just to hear it purr.
 But nowhere is there any awareness of mediation, any question, not any more, of what is real or what is simulated.
 At first it seems like an extraordinary abdication – and it is – but Baudrillard had prepared an alibi.

 Thus Baudrillard nullifies, epistemologically speaking, anything he might write after this point.
 Nothing after The Vital Illusion can address reality, by his own argument.
 And yet he continued to write as if it could.
 Every word of The Spirit of Terrorism, however infused with Baudrillardian poetry, is epistemologically worthless, since in his mind the distinction between fact and fiction has disappeared.
 The sophistry of his rational for abandoning any critical attention to his premises masks a reversion to artful naiveté – the second childhood of the master.

-In Baudrillard’s hyperreal trance, the territory clings only in rotting shreds to the map he is reading, but this does not matter, according to him.
-The simulacrum is now true – always was, therefore.
+In Baudrillard’s hyperreal trance, the territory clings only in rotting shreds to the map, but this does not matter, according to him.
+The simulacrum is now true – and always was, therefore.
 The result is a superstitious primitivism masquerading as critique of late capitalism: “When the two towers collapsed,” he writes, “it was as if they met the suicide-planes with their own suicide.”
-A fanciful idea, admittedly, but it’s not as if he could give any other explanation that makes more sense.
+A fanciful idea, admittedly, but it’s not as if he could approve any other explanation that makes more sense.

-He mythologizes the terrorists as geniuses who ‘have taken over all the weapons of the dominant power’ – meaning cellphones, aeroplanes, and, er, boxcutters I suppose – granting them powers which the dominant power itself, possessed of the same and much greater weapons, is helpless to resist.
-Archetypally, whether in mythology or propaganda, the monster must appear superhuman, and Baudrillard dutifully contributes to its aura, arguing throughout the essay that the tactic of terrorism, though immoral, reveals an instinctive super-intelligence, an awareness so infallible that in its face, the superpower spontaneously commits suicide, just like the towers when the planes hit them.
+He mythologizes the terrorists as geniuses who ‘have taken over all the weapons of the dominant power’ – meaning cellphones, aeroplanes, and, er, boxcutters I suppose – granting them powers which the dominant power itself, possessed of the same and infinitely greater weapons, is helpless to resist.
+Archetypally, whether in mythology or propaganda, the monster must appear superhuman, and Baudrillard dutifully contributes to its aura, arguing throughout the essay that the tactic of terrorism, though immoral, reveals an instinct so infallible that in its face, the superpower spontaneously commits suicide, just like the towers hurling themselves to the ground.

-This flies in the face of historical and political reality.
+What we’re seeing in action in such events is of course the superhumanity of the state.
 Vincenzo Vinciguerra, one of the Ordine Nouvo fascists accused of involvement with NATO terrorism in Italy, understood the principle: Destabilize the public order, to stabilize the political order and strengthen the institutions of power.

-Of course the relevant weapons in this case were all wielded by ‘the dominant power’, and the ‘terrorists’ were merely pawns in their game, of the order of appearances.
+Of course the relevant weapons in this case were all wielded by ‘the dominant power’, and the ‘terrorists’ were among them.
 Mohammed Atta and company were allowed into the United States on CIA orders, watched by FBI handlers, trained at military bases.
 None of them was remotely capable of pulling off this operation, but that didn’t matter – their job was over once they’d made exhibitions of themselves in various bars and strip clubs the night before.
-They weren’t required on planes which didn’t fly into buildings or crash in fields, and so they didn’t board on any planes on 9/11, as shown by the flight manifests.
+They weren’t required on planes which didn’t fly into buildings or crash in fields, and so they didn’t board any planes on 9/11, as shown by the flight manifests.
 Atta’s son says he received a phone call from his father the following day, and that is an entirely reasonable claim.

 But Baudrillard continues to dress his mythical terrorists with spine-chilling cinematic qualities: